1,843 Houses For Rent in Indianapolis, IN

 Indianapolis, the largest city in Indiana and its state capital, is located in the center of the state on the White River.
-Today, Indianapolis is the twelfth-largest city in the United States, with a steadily-growing population of around 800,000 (the third largest city in the Midwest, and the second most populous State Capital in the U.S., behind Phoenix), and a strong, diverse economy supported by manufacturing, agriculture and the service industries.
+Today, Indianapolis is the 12th-largest city in the United States, with a steadily growing population of around 800,000 (the third largest city in the Midwest, and the second most populous state capitol in the U.S., behind Phoenix), and a strong, diverse economy supported by manufacturing, agriculture and the service industries.

 The NBA's Indiana Pacers (18,000-seat Conseco Fieldhouse) and the NFL's Indianapolis Colts (56,000-seat RCA dome) bring major league sports to downtown Indianapolis.
 The labels of The Amateur Sports Capital of the World, and The Racing Capital of the World, have both been applied to Indianapolis.
-The city has hosted the 1987 Pan American Games, the NCAA Basketball Tournament, the Allstate 400 at the Brickyard, the United States Grand Prix (last race June 2007), and is perhaps most famous for the annual Indianapolis 500.
+The city has hosted the 1987 Pan American Games, the NCAA Basketball Tournament, the Allstate 400 at the Brickyard, the United States Grand Prix, and is perhaps most famous for the annual Indianapolis 500.
 The attendance at both the Indianapolis 500 and the Allstate 400 makes them the largest single day sporting events in the world, with well over 250,000 fans in attendance at each.

 There's a lot to do in the Indiana outdoors.
 Brown County Park is Indiana's largest park, offering 12 miles of hiking trails, cabins and camping facilities, horseback riding, and great lakes for fishing.
 The Falls of Ohio State Park on the Ohio River offers fishing, hiking and 386-million-year-old fossils, which can be viewed when the Ohio River recedes in early autumn.
 Indianapolis has designated six official Cultural Districts.
 They are Broad Ripple Village, Massachusetts Avenue, Fountain Square, The Wholesale District, Canal and White River State Park, and Indiana Avenue.
 These areas have held historic and cultural importance to the city.
 In recent years they have been revitalized and are becoming major centers for tourism, commerce and residential living.